 HODIE (Roman Calendar): ante diem quartum decimum Kalendas Februarias.

-MYTHS and LEGENDS: The art image for today's legend shows Antigone; you can also see the legends for the current week listed together here.
+MYTHS and LEGENDS: The art image for today's legend shows Orestes and the Furies, and there are more images here.

 TODAY'S MOTTOES and PROVERBS:

-BREVISSIMA: The distich poster for today is Nocitura.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Scientia Quae Optima.
+Click here for a full-sized view.